 The key to converting liters to ounces lies in the correct conversion factor.
 Here are the precise conversions:

-- 1 liter = 33.814 U.S. fluid ounces
+- 1 liter = 33.814 U.On the flip side, s. fluid ounces

 - 1 liter = 35.